Gabone0001/Esp32-Smart-Thermostat/README.md

-# Esp32-Smart-Thermostat v1.5
+ESP32 Smart Thermostat V1.5

 A Wi-Fi-connected smart thermostat built on the ESP32 platform.
-It features real-time temperature and humidity monitoring (via BME280), PID-based heating control, OLED display output, and a responsive web interface for live data, configuration, and email alerts.
+It provides real-time temperature and humidity monitoring, PID-controlled heating, and a full-featured web interface for configuration and alerts.

-Features

-Real-time monitoring via BME280 (temperature & humidity)

-PID control (Kp, Ki, Kd adjustable via web GUI)

-OLED display with IP address, status, and alarms

-Wi-Fi setup with auto-reconnect

-Web interface for full configuration

-Daily and alarm-based email reports via Gmail SMTP

-JSON API endpoint for integration

-Persistent configuration storage with Preferences library
+📷 Overview

+Designed for reliability, this thermostat is ideal for greenhouses, reptile enclosures, incubators, and more.
+It offers OLED display output, live sensor updates, persistent settings, and optional email reporting via Gmail.

-Hardware Requirements
+🔧 Hardware Requirements

-ESP32 board (tested with Heltec WiFi Kit V3)
+ESP32 Heltec WiFi Kit V3 (or compatible)

-BME280 temperature and humidity sensor (I2C)
+BME280 Sensor (I2C)

-SSD1306 128x64 OLED display (I2C)
+SSD1306 OLED Display (128x64, I2C)

-Solid State Relay (SSR) for heater control
+Solid State Relay (SSR) for heating control

-3.3V power supply and USB cable

-Internet access for NTP and email features
+Internet connection for NTP sync and email features

-Required Libraries
+💾 Required Libraries

-Install the following libraries via the Arduino Library Manager or download from GitHub:
+Install these libraries in Arduino IDE:

 WiFi (built-in)